alexsam29/MyCheckUp/working_agreement.md

 ---
 ## Preferred form of contact and overall availability

-- All team meeting will take place on Discord channel G7.
+- All the team meeting will take place on Discord channel G7.
-- Contacting via Email will also take place for communicating.
+- Email will also be used for necessary contact.
+- Every team member need to attend the meetings.
+- Every team member must atleast have one avalible day in a week.

 ## Meeting schedules

-- Every Tuesday from 12pm - 1:30pm.
+- Every Tuesday from 12:00 pm - 1:30 pm.
 - More meetings will be added later on if needed.
+- Meeting times are flexibel base on the team memebers\
+vote to change the time for that week.
+- Meeting will start and end on time.

 ## Programming practices to be adopted